Confederate statues are coming down following George Floyd's death. Here's what we know - KESQ

 Some say they mark history and honor heritage.
 Others argue they are racist symbols of America’s dark legacy of slavery.
 While some cities have already made efforts to remove them, others have passed laws to protect them.

-Here’s a look at some of the monuments that have been removed over the last few weeks.
+Here’s a look at some of the monuments that have been removed over the past few weeks.

 Norfolk, Virginia